Approach

 Can a boutique AI firm match Big 4 security standards?

 Yes.
-Security is about architecture, not firm size.
-A well-designed boutique engagement uses the same cloud infrastructure (Azure, AWS), the same encryption standards, and the same zero-retention architecture that any Big 4 firm would recommend.
+Security depends on architecture, not firm size.
+A well-designed boutique engagement uses the same cloud infrastructure (Azure, AWS), the same encryption, and the same data handling that any Big 4 firm would recommend.
 The difference is that boutique firms build on these platforms directly, while Big 4 firms add layers of project management on top.
-Ask any AI advisor, big or small, the same security questions.
+Ask any AI advisor the same security questions.
 The right answer is the same regardless of firm size.

 What if my LPs expect Big 4 validation?

 This is a real concern.
-Some institutional LPs include Big 4 audit or advisory relationships as part of their due diligence on GPs.
-If that is your situation, consider a hybrid approach: use a boutique specialist to build and implement your AI systems, then engage a Big 4 firm for a narrow-scope validation or governance review.
-You get the working system at the right price and the brand-name stamp where it matters.
+Some institutional LPs include Big 4 relationships as part of their due diligence on GPs.
+If that is your situation, consider a hybrid approach: use a boutique specialist to build your AI systems, then engage a Big 4 firm for a narrow validation or governance review.
+You get the working system at the right price and the brand stamp where it matters.

 How long does it take to see ROI from a boutique AI engagement?